-BIO 105 Exploring Biology (3) This one-semester course introduces biological concepts essential for an understanding of current issues such as the Human Genome Project, DNA Fingerprinting, the cloning of organisms, and AIDS.
-It is intended for students in non-science and non-health-profession majors; does not fulfill the science requirement for Math/Science or Computer Science students.
-Three class hours.
+BIO 105 Exploring Biology (3) This one-semester course introduces students to the fundamental principles governing "how life works" including cellular functions, genetics, evolution, and ecology.
+Emphasis is placed on the relevance of these principles to important social and personal issues such as disease and wellness, genetic technologies, and the use of environmental resources.
+This general education science elective is intended for students in non-science and non-health profession majors and does not fulfill a science elective for Math/Science or Computer Science majors.
+Three credit hours.
 Not open to students with credit in BIO 121 or any Biology course numbered 141 or higher.
 No prerequisite.
-Optional 1-credit laboratory available (BIO 105L); must be taken concurrently with BIO 105.
+Optional 1-credit laboratory is available (BIO 105L): it must be taken concurrently with BIO 105.